covid-research-lib/covid-research-lib.github.io/index.md

 ### <br/>[therapeutics]
 # Therapeutics
-As of August 24, 2020, no drugs or other therapeutics have been approved by the US FDA to treat or prevent COVID-19.
+As of September 4, 2020, no drugs or other therapeutics have been approved by the US FDA to treat or prevent COVID-19.
 Current clinical managements include infection prevention and control measures and supportive care, including supplemental oxygen and mechanical ventilatory support when indicated.

 **I. FDA approval vs. Emergency Use Authorization**<br/>